MANAHAWKIN, NEW JERSEY

 During my mid-September ’20 Saturday afternoon excursion, discovered another nine Manafirkin brews, each proving to be truly fascinating esoteric fare.

 Earthen watermelon rind adjunct subtly serenaded tart lemon salting for Shake Your Melon, a welcoming summertime shandy.

-Dewy Kalsch Kolsch placed honeyed tea-sweetened pilsner malting alongside grassy-hopped orange misting in a moderate body setting.
+Dewy Kalsch Kolsch placed honeyed tea-sweetened pilsner malting alongside grassy-hopped astringency and lemon-rotted orange bruise in a moderate body setting.